 Ashley Abraham digs a trench in the community of Kanambu to prepare for the installation of a water purifying system.

-Chantal Lam investigates the fruit of an achiote tree (also know as a lipstick tree) during a visit to a farm owned by a community water advocate.
+Chantal Lam investigates the fruit of an achiote tree (also known as a lipstick tree) during a visit to a farm owned by a community water advocate.

 A breathtaking view of the Rio Napo from Minga Lodge.
 The 1,075 km-long river stretches through Ecuador and Peru.